aaronburt/guide-aaronburt/docs/Defeat-Twitch-Tailscale.md

     restart: unless-stopped
 ```

-This will bind a Tailscale client to the Gluten container in which all outbound communication as a Connector will be handled by the VPN.
+This will bind a Tailscale client to the Gluetun container in which all outbound communication as a Connector will be handled by the VPN.

 # Update the ACL